Wrapping cancer patients and their families in comfort and hope, one quilt at a time.

 At first, the group set out to create 12 hand-crafted quilts by the end of 2012 to give to cancer patients undergoing treatment at The Harold Leever Cancer Center.
 In a matter of a few months, Quilts That Care expanded to over 50 members; and by the end of the 2012, the group had created 107 quilts.
-As of August 2017, we are approaching 2000 quilts made by over 200 volunteers.
+As of September 2017, we are over 2000 quilts made by over 200 volunteers.

 Today, Quilts that Care donates their one-of-a-kind quilts to cancer patients undergoing treatments at:

 - The Harold Leever Regional Cancer Center, Waterbury, CT

 - Saint Mary’s VITAS, Waterbury, CT

 - New Milford Hospital, Diebold Family Cancer Center

 - The Yale/Smilow Cancer Center in New Haven, CT